react-component/steps/README.md

 ## License

-rc-steps is released under the MIT license.
+@rc-component/steps is released under the MIT license.